Crowded Teeth: Pain, Headaches & Risks

 Your smile is one of the very first things people notice.
 And often, we make snap judgments about people based on the teeth they show us when they smile.

-In studies, people say that those with straight teeth are nearly 50 percent more likely to get a job than someone with a crooked smile.
+In studies, people say that those with straight teeth are nearly 50% more likely to get a job than someone with a crooked smile.
 People also say they're less likely to date someone with crooked teeth.
 They may feel like people with this sort of smile aren't interesting or fun to spend time with.

 All of these impressions happen in a split second, and they're very hard to adjust once formed.
 You may try to win people back to your side with your glittering personality or intellect, but from the moment you open your mouth, they may have already decided what you’re like.